shekhar-patil/shekhar-patil.github.io/blog/2025-11-05-distroless-container/index.md

 ENTRYPOINT ["/main"]
 ```

-This pattern ensures the final image is small, secure, and free of unnecessary build tools.
+This approach kept the final image small, secure, and free from unnecessary build tools.

 ---

 ## Other Lessons Learned

 * **Pin image digests** instead of tags — distroless images are updated frequently.
-* **Use non-root users** — distroless makes this straightforward with `nonroot:nonroot`.
+* **Run as non-root** — distroless supports `nonroot:nonroot` users out of the box.
-* **Keep base images consistent** across services to simplify maintenance.
+* **Use consistent base images** across services to simplify maintenance.
-* **Document startup logic** — once shell scripts are gone, other developers might need clarity.
+* **Document startup logic** — once shell scripts are removed, clarity becomes vital for future maintainers.

 ---

 ## Final Thoughts

-Migrating to distroless containers isn’t just a technical change — it’s a **shift in mindset**.
+Migrating to distroless containers isn’t just a technical refactor — it’s a **mindset shift**.
-You move from treating containers as mini operating systems to treating them as **immutable binaries**.
+You stop treating containers as mini operating systems and start treating them as **immutable application packages**.

-The transition can be challenging, especially if your workflows depend heavily on shell utilities, but the **security, performance, and consistency gains** make it worth the effort.
+The transition can feel challenging, especially if your workflows depend on shell utilities, but the benefits in **security**, **performance**, and **consistency** make it absolutely worth it.

-If you’re planning a migration:
+If you’re planning to go distroless:

-* Start small.
+* Start with one or two services.
 * Keep a debug-friendly fallback.
-* Refactor gradually.
+* Refactor incrementally.

-In the end, your containers will be lighter, faster, and truly production-ready.
+By the end, your containers will be lighter, faster, and truly production-ready.